Constrained Controller and Observer Design by Inverse Optimality: Solution to the Inverse LQR Problem

-We recall the following result which we will later in our developments. \begin{Lemma}[{\cite[Lemma~1]{Zanon2014d}}] Consider system $(A_{\hat K},B)$ with $A_{\hat K}$ asymptotically stable, cost matrices $\bar Q$, $\bar R$, $\bar S$ from Lemma~\ref{lem:zero_feedback}, and corresponding LQR feedback $\bar K=0$; and consider system $(A,B)$ with cost matrices $Q$, $R$, $S$ and corresponding LQR feedback $K$.
-Assume that

-Then, starting from the same initial state, the two systems generate the same trajectories in closed-loop with the corresponding LQR law, where for system $(A,B)$ the LQR law is $K=\hat K$. \end{Lemma} \begin{IEEEproof} The proof given in~\cite{Zanon2014d} is obtained by noting that the DAREs associated with the two LQR formulations coincide. \end{IEEEproof}
+Then, starting from the same initial state, the two systems generate the same trajectories in closed-loop with the corresponding LQR law, where for system $(A,B)$ the LQR law is $K=\hat K$. \end{Lemma} \begin{proof} The proof given in~\cite{Zanon2014d} is obtained by noting that the DAREs associated with the two LQR formulations coincide. \end{proof}

-We are now ready to prove the following theorem. \begin{Theorem} Given a linear discrete-time stabilizable system $(A,B)$ and any asymptotically stabilizing feedback $\hat K$, there exists a quadratic positive-definite stage cost $\ell(x,u)$ such that the corresponding LQR solution~\eqref{eq:dare} is $K=\hat K$. \end{Theorem}
+We are now ready to prove the following theorem. \begin{Theorem} Given a linear discrete-time stabilizable system $(A,B)$ and any asymptotically stabilizing feedback $\hat K$, there exists a quadratic positive-definite stage cost $\ell(x,u)$ as in~\eqref{eq:stage_cost} such that the corresponding LQR solution~\eqref{eq:dare} is $K=\hat K$. \end{Theorem}

-\begin{IEEEproof} The proof is based on using first Lemma~\ref{lem:zero_feedback} to construct a positive-definite LQR formulation for system $(A_{\hat K},B)$, with $A_{\hat K}= A - B \hat K$, and then prove that this implies the existence of a positive-definite LQR formulation also for system $(A,B)$.
+\begin{proof} The proof is based on using first Lemma~\ref{lem:zero_feedback} to construct a positive-definite LQR formulation for system $(A_{\hat K},B)$, with $A_{\hat K}= A - B \hat K$, and then prove that this implies the existence of a positive-definite LQR formulation also for system $(A,B)$.

 Select any matrix $\bar Q=\bar Q^\top \succ 0$, compute $\bar P$ by solving the Lyapunov equation~\eqref{eq:lyap}, and define $\bar S:=-B^\top \bar P A_{\hat K}$.
 By selecting any symmetric matrix $\bar R$ such that $\bar R \succ \bar S \bar Q^{-1} \bar S^\top\succeq 0$, we get